Toll rises in Guatemala volcano as more bodies recovered - Journal du Cameroun

 Garcia, from Los Lotes, said she escaped with the help of her husband.

-UN Secretary General Antonio Guterres said he was deeply saddened by the “tragic loss of life and the significant damage caused by the eruption,” and said the UN was ready national rescue and relief efforts.”
+UN Secretary-General Antonio Guterres said he was deeply saddened by the “tragic loss of life and the significant damage caused by the eruption,” and said the UN was ready to assist national rescue and relief efforts.

 – National mourning –

-President Jimmy Morales, who has declared three days of national mourning, was due to visit the disaster zone on Monday.
+President Jimmy Morales, who has declared three days of national mourning, visited the disaster zone.

 “The volcano has erupted before, but never like this,” said Gustavo Larius, a 27-year-old bricklayer searching the streets of his village for missing family and friends, a handkerchief pressed over his mouth and nose.

-The eruption of the volcano sent ash billowing over the surrounding area, turning plants and trees gray and blanketing streets, cars and people.
+The eruption sent ash billowing over the surrounding area, turning plants and trees gray and blanketing streets, cars and people.

 Farmers covered in ash fled for their lives as civil defense workers tried to relocate them to shelters.